 - Avoid parking on a grade.
 However, if you must park on a grade:

 - Turn the steering wheel to point your vehicle tires away from traffic flow.

 - Set your vehicle parking brake.

-- Place wheel chocks in the front and back of the trailer wheels.
-(Chocks not included with vehicle.)
+- Place wheel chocks in front and back of the trailer wheels.
+Chocks are not included with your vehicle.

 Launching or Retrieving a Boat or Personal Watercraft (PWC)